Esri/geotour-js/README.md

 * Publish a layer to ArcGIS Online from ArcGIS Desktop.

 ## Advanced
-The following additional options require really understanding what you're doing.
-You'll probably have to dig in and understand what the code and data are really getting up to behind your back.
+Use the following additional options only if you really understand what you're doing.
+You'll probably have to dig in and get to learn what the code and data are really getting up to behind your back.

 ### URL Parameters

 | Parameter           | Value |